aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 ## 1. Introduction

-The AWS Secure Environment Accelerator Architecture is a comprehensive, multi-account AWS cloud architecture, initially designed for use within the Government of Canada for [PBMM workloads][pbmm].
-The Accelerator Architecture has been designed to address central identity and access management, governance, data security, comprehensive logging, and network design/segmentation per ITSG-33 specifications.
+The *AWS Secure Environment Architecture* is a comprehensive, multi-account AWS cloud architecture, initially designed for use within the Government of Canada for [PBMM workloads][pbmm].
+The *AWS Secure Environment Architecture* has been designed to address central identity and access management, governance, data security, comprehensive logging, and network design/segmentation per Canadian Centre for Cyber Security ITSG-33 specifications.

-The Accelerator Architecture has been built with the following design principles in mind:
+The *AWS Secure Environment Architecture* has been built with the following design principles in mind:

 1. Maximize agility, scalability, and availability
 2. Enable the full capability of the AWS cloud and do not artificially limit capabilities based on lowest common denominator supported capabilities of other cloud providers
 4. Be adaptable to evolving technological capabilities in the underlying platform being used in the architecture
 5. Allow for seamless auto-scaling and provide unbounded bandwidth as bandwidth requirements increase (or decrease) based on actual customer load (a key aspect of the value proposition of cloud computing)
 6. High availability is paramount: the design stretches across two physical AWS Availability Zones (AZ), such that the loss of any one AZ does not impact application availability.
 The design can be easily extended to a third availability zone.
+7. Least Privilege: all principals in the accounts are intended to operate with the lowest-feasible permission set.

 ### 1.1 Purpose of Document

-This document is intended to outline the technical measures that are delivered by the Accelerator Architecture that make it suitable for PBMM workloads.
-An explicit **non-goal** of this document is to explain the delivery architecture of the [_AWS Secure Environment Accelerator tool_][accel_tool] itself, an open-source software project built by AWS.
+This document is intended to outline the technical measures that are delivered by the *AWS Secure Environment Architecture* that make it suitable for PBMM workloads.
+An explicit **non-goal** of this document is to explain the delivery architecture of the [AWS Secure Environment Accelerator tool][accel_tool] itself, an open-source software project built by AWS.

-While the central purpose of the _AWS Secure Environment Accelerator tool_ is to establish an Accelerator Architecture into an AWS account footprint, this amounts to an implementation detail as far as the Accelerator Architecture is concerned.
+While the central purpose of the [AWS Secure Environment Accelerator][accel_tool] is to establish an *AWS Secure Environment Architecture* into an AWS account footprint, this amounts to an implementation detail as far as the *AWS Secure Environment Architecture* is concerned.
 The Architecture is a standalone design, irrespective of how it was delivered into a customer AWS environment.
-It is nonetheless anticipated that most customers will choose to realize their Accelerator Architecture via the delivery mechanism of the _AWS Secure Environment Accelerator tool_.
+It is nonetheless anticipated that most customers will choose to realize their *AWS Secure Environment Architecture* via the delivery mechanism of the _AWS Secure Environment Accelerator tool_.

 Comprehensive details on the tool itself are available elsewhere: